Common Paint Failures and Their Solutions

 Use of primer that is not sufficiently stain-resistant.

 Excess moisture escaping through the exterior walls which can carry the stain to the paint surface.

 Solution: Correct any possible sources of excess moisture.
 After thoroughly cleaning the surface, apply a high quality stain-resistant or acrylic latex primer.
 Oil-based stain-resistant primers are the best type to use on severely staining boards.
 In extreme cases, a second coat of primer can be applied after the first has dried thoroughly.
 Finish with a top quality latex paint.

 Poor Galvanized Metal Adhesion Paint that has lost its adhesion to a galvanized metal substrate.

 Improper surface preparation, such as inadequate rust removal.

 Failure to apply a primer before application of an oil-based or vinyl latex paint.

 Failure to sand baked-on enamel finishes or glossy surfaces before painting.

-Any rust on the metal should be removed with a wire brush, then an acrylic latex corrosion-inhibitive primer should be applied (one coat is usually sufficient).
+Solution: Any rust on the metal should be removed with a wire brush, then an acrylic latex corrosion-inhibitive primer should be applied (one coat is usually sufficient).
 Previously painted galvanized metal that is completely rust-free can be painted without applying a primer.
 A latex metal primer should be applied to unpainted galvanized metal, followed by a top quality exterior acrylic latex paint.